Purpose in Life: How Meaning Shapes Health As We Age

 Purpose also confers substantial psychological protection.
 Kim et al. (2022) found that those with the highest versus lowest sense of purpose had a 43% reduced risk of depression, alongside greater psychological wellbeing including life satisfaction, optimism, sense of mastery, and less loneliness.

 A study from 2023, with over 1,600 individuals aged 18 to 99 years, found that sense of purpose was negatively associated with anxiety symptoms (Pfund et al., 2023).
-Those with higher purpose were more likely to use adaptive coping strategies when anxious, such as finding the “silver lining” or the unexpected upside, and focusing on the “big picture” (Pfund et al., 2023).
+Those with higher purpose were more likely to use adaptive coping strategies when anxious, such as finding the “silver lining” or the unexpected upside and focusing on the “big picture” (Pfund et al., 2023).

 Higher purpose also reduced unhelpful coping strategies.
-Older adults with higher purpose were least likely to bottle up their negative emotions or rely on comfort eating, alocohol or other forms of avoidance (Pfund et al., 2023).
+Older adults with higher purpose were least likely to bottle up their negative emotions or rely on comfort eating, alcohol or other forms of avoidance (Pfund et al., 2023).
 This indicates that purpose supports more adaptive emotional regulation across the lifespan; particularly in later life.

 The Mechanisms: Why Purpose Works